danieldelc/ecommerce-analytics/README.md

-# ecommerce-analytics
+# E-commerce Analytics

-Data analysis dashboard of repeating customers for an E-commerce.
+A dashboard for non-repeating customer risk analysis and monitoring.

 ## Technologies
 The project was created with: